wp-slab/slab-theme/readme.txt

 Stable tag: master
 License: MIT/Commercial

-The Slab WordPress component.
-Helpers and utilities for common WordPress tasks.
+The Slab Theme component.
+Helpers and utilities for common theme tasks.

 == Description ==

-The Slab WordPress component.
-Helpers and utilities for common WordPress tasks.
-See http://www.wp-slab.com/components/wordpress for more information.
+The Slab Theme component.
+Helpers and utilities for common theme tasks.
+See http://www.wp-slab.com/components/theme for more information.

 == Installation ==